 Our experienced guides are filled with knowledge and insight into the best fishing techniques used distinctly in our region.
 Experience fishing like you’ve never experienced before.

-All you have to do is be prepared for the best salmon and halibut fishing in the world!
+All you have to do is be prepared for the best salmon and best halibut fishing in the world!

 A fishing trip isn’t just about catching the fish; we understand that handling the fish is one of the most important components of fishing.
 At Peregrine Lodge, we’ve perfected fish processing to ensure that your catch is ready to travel home with you.
 Enjoying your fish at the table is just as important as the moment you caught it!